gmsantos/inspiring/README.md

 ### Laravel 6 support

 Version 2.2 adds support for Laravel 6+ as a migration path only.
-I do not guaratee that everything works in newer PHP versions because Travis CI tests fails in newer versions if I keep backawrds compatibility with Laravel 5.
+I do not guaratee that everything works in newer PHP versions because Travis CI tests fails in newer versions if I keep backwards compatibility with Laravel 5.

 I recommed to upgrade to version 3+ of this package for Laravel 6+ and PHP 7.2+ support.